Prescribing glasses in adults is mostly uncomplicated. Typically, it goes a little something like this: 1) you tell your...

 Retinoscopy is another technique, which objectively determines the refractive error of the eye (nearsightedness, farsightedness or astigmatism) and the need for glasses.
 The test is performed using a handheld instrument called a retinoscope, which projects light into the eye.
 Because most children do not like the sting caused by dilating drops, Horizon also offers Optomap, a new non-dilation procedure.
 Of note, Optomap is not always an option and the extra cost is not covered by insurance.

 Most childhood vision problems can be treated with a pair of eyeglasses.
-If your child needs glasses, ask about our Kids Club packages starting at just $99.
+If your child needs glasses, our kids’ glasses start at $99 for frames and polycarbonate prescription lenses.
 One of our Optical Technicians can help fit your child for the perfect pair.
 Popular brands include Miraflex and DilliDalli, both of which are flexible, durable and safe.

 Pediatric eye conditions

 Strabismus, which refers to any misalignment of the eyes, is a common condition affecting 3-4 percent of children.
 Strabismus is sometimes referred to as crossed eyes, wandering eyes or lazy eyes.
 It most commonly affects children in the first few years of life.
 During this crucial period for the development of sight, eye misalignment can lead to long-term visual dysfunction.

 Horizon Eye Care strives to preserve and restore vision through a variety of strabismus treatments, including:

 It is never too late to straighten the eyes but timely treatment of strabismus soon after its onset gives children the best chance for normal visual development.
 When surgery is necessary, it is performed as an outpatient procedure.
 Most children are back to their normal activities within a few days.